mdx-js/mdx/docs/syntax.md

 ### Exports

 You can use exports to export metadata like layout or authors.
-It's a mechanism for an imported MDX file to communicate with its parent.
+It’s a mechanism for an imported MDX file to communicate with its parent.
 It works similarly to frontmatter, but uses ES2015 syntax.

 ```js